 How do I track my funds?

-Most HSA websites are really easy to use and allow you to track contributions/spending at a glance.
+Most HSA websites allow you to track contributions/spending at a glance.

 Who is my HSA provider?

-Sana is not an HSA provider, but we do partner with Lively.
+Sana is not an HSA provider, but we do partner with Lively as our preferred HSA partner.
 There’s a chance your employer chose a different provider.
-So if you’re unsure who your provider is, please contact your HR team.
+If you are unsure who your provider is, please contact your HR team.

 How do I access my HSA?

-If Lively is your provider, sign in to their website here.
-Otherwise, ask your HR team who your provider is.
+If Lively is your provider, sign in to their website for more information.
+Otherwise, ask your HR team for more information.

 What can I purchase with my HSA card?

-Click here for an alphabetized list of eligible HSA expenses provided by the IRS.
+To assist you, here is an alphabetized list of eligible HSA expenses provided by the IRS.

 How do I use my HSA to pay for services, prescriptions, and medical supplies?